mimyers-95/mgt4250spring2024/README.md

 ![image](https://github.com/mimyers-95/mgt4250spring2024/assets/79224403/6859a2d8-ba24-4b02-b729-bbdf946a96d5)

 For the fourth visualization, I look at answering the question of how much does college major impact yearly earnings.
-This visual shows that medical doctors are clearly the top earning field of study at about 180000/year.
-At the lower end, we have Cosmetology and Culinary at around 20000.
-Clearly, there is a major difference in earnings, however it is important to note that the amount of time until graduation greatly differs as well.
-We see that the top earning fields tend to have a focus on science, mathematics, and technology.
+This visual shows that medical doctors are the top earning field of study at about 180000/year.
+At the lower end, the visual shows Cosmetology and Culinary at around 20000/year.
+We see that the top earning fields with median earnings above 60000/year tend to have a focus on science, mathematics, and technology.
+Clearly, there are vast differneces between potential earnings when it comes to college majors.
 ## Discussion & Summary